CodeGator/CG.Purple/README.md

 ### Is there any documentation?
 There is developer documentation [HERE](https://codegator.github.io/CG.Purple/)  (when the blasted CI/CD pipeline works and it gets updated).

+We have a WIKI for the project, [HERE](https://github.com/CodeGator/CG.Purple/wiki)

 We also blog about projects like this one on our website, [HERE](http://www.codegator.com)